 My grandmother had a complete set of French Provincial bedroom furniture in one of her guest rooms since I was a little girl.
-It had come from a high end furniture store and was a lovely reproduction.
+It had come from a high-end furniture store and was a lovely reproduction.

 - Does it have value?
-Do you think you might ever sale it?
+Do you think you might ever sell it?
 Consider refinishing or having it restored professionally if it is damaged or very worn and you don’t love its current look.

 - It may or may not have value but do you want to keep it forever?
 If it doesn’t spark joy for you now or you don’t see it fitting into your decor style then change it!!
 Giving it a fresh paint color can do wonders for falling in love with a piece again.

-How to paint furniture without sanding.
+How to paint furniture without sanding?

 Should painted furniture be sealed?

-I carefully chose what to place on the dresser since it is partially in front of a window.
+In conclusion my friend, I carefully chose what to place on the dresser since it is partially in front of a window.
 When I shopping in the Dallas design district a couple of months ago I found this great lucite sculptural piece.
 I’m excited it finally has a home in our bedroom.

 I hope you enjoyed all the tips for making furniture painting easy.
-Check out a couple of really cool techniques like how to get white furniture chippy and a really cool metallic treatment both from Design Aslyum blog.
+Check out a couple of really cool techniques like how to get white furniture chippy and a really cool metallic treatment both from the Design Asylum blog.
 I love how Rain on a Tin Roof even used a paint sprayer to get the job done faster!